MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 Script blocks must be enclosed in braces ({}).
 You can specify a script block only when running PowerShell.exe in PowerShell.
-If you want to use a script block when are running from another shell you must use the format:
+If you want to use a script block when running from another shell you must use the format:

 "& {<command>}"